roy860328/roy860328.github.io/_posts/2023-5-14-note-about-Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback.md

 ---
 layout: post
-title: Paper Note\: Anthropic RLHF
+title: Paper Note - Anthropic RLHF
 ---

 Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback